leggetter/realtime-app-dev-tips/slides.md

 ???

-Once you've applied the queries or transformations you should only send the data to the client that it needs and is going to use.
+* Once you've applied the queries or transformations you should only send the data to the client that it needs and is going to use.
+* Even **consider things like formatting dates so they can be directly displayed** rather than needing to be parsed and formatted on the client.
+Or at **least send in an easily parsable format**.

 ---